offensichtbar-codestock/ngx-flex-masonry-grid/README.md

 ![Offensichtbar Logo](https://i.postimg.cc/nz9jhvpZ/osb-header-git.jpg)

 Angular Module for displaying items in a flex-based masonry layout without any third party dependencies.
 The grid layout only uses the css flexbox feature.
 In contrast to well-known Masonry layouts, doesn't use absolute positioning which makes usable for various css frameworks.
-The distances are calculated using a simple transform style (translateY).
+The distances are calculated using a simple transform style (translateY)...

 [![npm version](https://badge.fury.io/js/offensichtbar-codestock%2Fngx-flex-masonry-grid.svg)](https://www.npmjs.com/package/offensichtbar-codestock%2Fngx-flex-masonry-grid)